CodeForPhilly/balancer-data/README.md

 # Adding Data
-To add data you do so one of two ways:
+To add data you can use the hugo command line tool to create a new file for you using the template.
+Or you can create or edit an existing markdown file.

 ## Using the hugo command line tool
 If you are on a mac you can use [Homebrew](https://brew.sh) to install [Hugo](https://gethugo.io) by running `brew install hugo`.